top of page

 GUADELOUPE: a bit of history

-Guadeloupe (in Guadeloupean Creole : Gwadloupe is a archipelago from Caribbean consisting of seven islands, forming a region and one department from French overseas territories .
-The main part (Karukera in Native American languages ) in the shape of a butterfly is composed of two islands: the Big land to the east and the Lowland to the west, separated by an arm of the sea, called "the Salt River ".
+Guadeloupe in Guadeloupean Creole : Gwadloupe is a Caribbean archipelago made up of seven islands, forming a French overseas region and department .
+The main part (Karukera in Amerindian languages ) shaped like a butterfly is composed of two islands: Grande-Terre to the east and Basse-Terre to the west, separated by a strait, called "the Rivière Salée ".

-Guadeloupe, bordered by the Caribbean Sea to the west and by the Atlantic Ocean to the east, is located 575 km north of the coast of Venezuela in South America , 205 km east of the Island of Aves , 739 km east-southeast of the Dominican Republic , 2,176 km east-southeast of Miami ( United States ) and 6,732 km from Paris .
+Guadeloupe, bordered by the Caribbean Sea to the west and the Atlantic Ocean to the east, is located 575 km north of the coast of Venezuela in South America , 205 km east of Aves Island , 739 km east-southeast of the Dominican Republic , 2,176 km east-southeast of Miami ( USA ) and 6,732 km from Paris .

 Grande Anse beach in Deshaies, close to the Nature caraibe lodge villa rental